fhgomes/fhgomes/entrevistas/technical-interview-template.md

 - Have already worked with or studied databases?
   - Which ones?
 Oracle, PostgreSQL, others
+  - Knows about Migrations?
-  - Knows about Flyway or Liquibase
+  - have used Flyway or Liquibase?
 - Have already worked with or studied nosql
   - MongoDB, cassandra
+  - Can you say some recommended use cases?
+How about not recommended?
-  - Redis
+  - have you used Redis
 - What is caching?
   - When is the best case to use or not to use?